storykube/sentence-tokenizer/README.md

 # Sentence Tokenizer
 Sentence tokenization is the process of splitting text into individual sentences.

+This Sentence Tokenizer can be used when preparing or augmenting data to train, or to process a long article by handling it as a simple group of sentences.

 ## Usage
-Install
+First of all, install it from github.

 ```bash
 pip3 install git+https://github.com/storykube/sentence-tokenizer.git
 ```

-Import the package, instance it, set and finally get.
+Then, in your python script, import the package, instance it, set and finally get.
 ```python
 #!/usr/bin/python3